quadsurf/mongodb-bookstore/readme.md

 ## Install MongoDB
 - brew update
 - brew install mongodb
+- type 'mongod' to enter the MongoDB console.
+You will need to be in the mongoDB console to complete this exercise.

 ## Create Database
+Useful commands:
+- use DATABASE_NAME (creates database, or switches to it if it exists)
+- db (check current database)
+- show dbs (shows databases, only shows databases that are not empty)

-## Create A Collection of Books
+## Create A Collection of Books with some new books in the collection

 - Each document in books should have the fields title, rating, and author.

-## Create some new book in the books collection

 - Make one book that has the {title: "Moby Dick", rating: 4, author: "Capybara"}
 - Make one book that has the {title: "Love That Dog", rating: 5, author: "Momo"}